NextronSystems/asgard-manual/usage/commandline.rst

 PingRateFast=5     Polling Rate for Assets in Fast Ping Mode (seconds)
 ================== ==============

-These values should work fine for most scenarios – regardless of the size of the installation.
+These values should work fine in most scenarios – regardless of the size of the installation.
 However, you may want to decrease PingRateMax in order to achieve a better responsiveness of your ASGARD infrastructure.

 Overloading ASGARD
 ^^^^^^^^^^^^^^^^^^